 Governor Newsom has taken strong action against cities and counties that fail to build more housing.
-Today, the Governor is proposing increased enforcement and oversight to hold cities and counties accountable when they fail to adequately address homelessness.
+This summer, the Governor finalized his plan to increase enforcement and oversight to hold cities and counties accountable when they fail to adequately address homelessness.

 WHY THIS MATTERS: Lack of affordable housing, quality mental health and addiction services, and homelessness are all part of the same problem.
-Much of the responsibility - and money - to address these problems falls on local jurisdictions.
-New accountability and more enforcement are needed to ensure taxpayer dollars are spent effectively.
+Much of the responsibility-and money-to address these problems falls on local jurisdictions.
+New accountability and more enforcement are needed to ensure our laws work and taxpayer dollars are spent effectively.

-NEW UNIT FOR ACCOUNTABILITY: Effective immediately, Governor Newsom is directing California's Housing Accountability Unit to increase its oversight to include more aggressive enforcement of existing housing laws to also address homelessness, doubling down on an aggressive strategy to build more homes and get more people into housing.
-As part of the budget process, Governor Newsom has proposed statutory changes to move personnel and functions into this expanded unit - now called the Housing and Homelessness Accountability Results and Partnership (HHARP) within the California Department of Housing and Community Development (HCD) - to bolster their capacity.
+NEW UNIT FOR ACCOUNTABILITY: Governor Newsom has expanded California's Housing Accountability Unit to increase its oversight to include more aggressive enforcement of existing housing laws to address homelessness, doubling down on an aggressive strategy to build more homes and get more people into housing.
+As part of the budget process, Governor Newsom finalized statutory changes to move personnel and functions into this expanded unit within the California Department of Housing and Community Development (HCD) - to bolster their capacity.